Panic attack: Pathophysiology

-When panic attacks occur, people experience the sudden onset of fear and anxiety in the setting of no actual perceived threat (ex. one's mind believes there is something threatening one's wellbeing, but there is nothing actual life-threatening occurring).
-This fear-based response leads to a release of the hormone adrenaline (also known as epinephrine), which brings about the fight-or-flight response.
+When panic attacks occur, people experience a sudden onset of fear and anxiety in a setting of no actual perceived threat (e.g., one's mind believes there is something threatening one's wellbeing, but there is nothing actual life-threatening occurring).
+This fear-based response leads to a release of the hormone adrenaline (epinephrine), which brings about the fight-or-flight response.
 The human nervous state consists of the sympathetic nervous system, which is responsible for the fight-or-flight (active) response, and the parasympathetic nervous system, which is responsible for the rest-and-digest (passive) response.
-The sympathetic nervous system prepares our body for strenuous physical activity (i.e. fight or flight) by affecting different bodily functions such as increasing heart rate, increasing breathing, sweating among others, leading to the physical symptoms that accompany a panic attack.
+The sympathetic nervous system prepares our body for strenuous physical activity by affecting different bodily functions such as increasing heart rate, increasing breathing, sweating among others, leading to the physical symptoms that accompany a panic attack.
 The exact mechanism behind panic attacks remains unclear; there are several different ideas for why some people experience panic attacks while others do not.
-The current theories include conscious or unconscious fears of entrapment, genetic susceptibility factors, the fear network model, theory of acid-base disturbances in the brain, and irregular activity of the amygdala (i.e. the part of the brain responsible for controlling emotions, such as fear, and identifying threats).
+The current theories include conscious or unconscious fears of entrapment, genetic susceptibility factors, the fear network model, theory of acid-base disturbances in the brain, and irregular activity of the amygdala (i.e., the part of the brain responsible for controlling emotions, such as fear, and identifying threats).